broadinstitute/cromwell/README.md

 * `soft-link` - Create a symbolic link to the file.
 This strategy is not applicable for tasks which specify a Docker image and will be ignored.
 * `copy` - Make a copy the file

 Shared filesystem localization is defined in the `config` section of each backend.
-The default stanza for the Local and SGE backends looks like this:
+The default stanza for the Local, SGE, and associated backends looks like this:

 ```
 filesystems {